-In this paper we consider marked empirical processes indexed by random projections of the functional covariate.
-The motivation stems from the almost surely (a.s.) characterization of the null hypothesis (\ref{null}) via a \textit{projected hypothesis} that arises from the conditional expectation on the projected functional covariate.
-This allows, conditionally on a randomly chosen $\bh$, the study of the weak convergence of the process $I_{n,\bh}(x)$ for hypothesis testing of infinite dimension.
+In this paper, we consider marked empirical processes indexed by random projections of the functional covariate.
+The motivation stems from the almost surely characterization of the null hypothesis \eqref{null} via a \textit{projected hypothesis} that arises from the conditional expectation on the projected functional covariate.
+This allows, conditionally on a randomly chosen $\bh$, the study of the weak convergence of the process $I_{n,\bh}(x)$ for hypothesis testing with infinite-dimensional covariates and parameters.
 As a by-product, we obtain root-$n$ goodness-of-fit tests that evade the curse of dimensionality and, contrary to smoothing-based tests, do not rely on a tuning parameter.
-Particularly, we focus on the testing of the aforementioned hypothesis of functional linearity where, contrary to the finite dimensional situation, the functional estimator has a non-trivial effect on the limiting process and requires a careful regularization.
-The test statistics are built by a continuous functional (Kolmogorov-Smirnov or Cram\'er-von Mises) over the empirical process and are effectively calibrated by a wild bootstrap on the residuals.
-To account for a higher power and less influence from $\bh$, we consider a number $K$ (not to confuse with a kernel function) of different random projections and merge the resulting $p$-values into a final $p$-value by means of the False Discovery Rate (FDR) of \cite{Benjamini2001}.
+In particular, we focus on the testing of the aforementioned hypothesis of functional linearity where, contrary to the finite dimensional situation, the functional estimator has a nontrivial effect on the limiting process and requires careful regularization.
+The test statistics are built by a continuous functional (Kolmogorov--Smirnov or Cram\'er--von Mises) over the empirical process and are effectively calibrated by a wild bootstrap on the residuals.
+To account for a higher power and less influence from $\bh$, we consider a number $K$ (not to be confused with a kernel function) of different random directions and merge the resulting $p$-values into a final $p$-value by means of the False Discovery Rate (FDR) of \cite{Benjamini2001}.
 The empirical analysis reports a competitive performance of the test in practice, with a low impact of the choice of $K$ above a certain bound, and an expedient computational complexity of $\Oh(n)$ that yields notable speed improvements over \cite{Garcia-Portugues:flm}.\\